 The Automotive reporting segment is comprised of the results from our global automotive businesses.
-Operating results from our automotive seat comfort systems, specialized automotive cable systems and other automotive and non-automotive thermal convenience products are all reported in the automotive segment because of their complementary focus on automotive content and/or individual comfort and convenience.
+Operating results from our major products, including automotive seat comfort systems, specialized automotive cable systems, advanced electronic controls and control systems, and other automotive and non-automotive thermal convenience products are all reported in the Automotive segment because of their complementary focus on automotive content and/or individual comfort and convenience.
+All of our activities with respect to electronics are also included in our Automotive segment because a majority of these activities relate to the manufacture of electronic components for our automotive products or the automotive products of third parties.
+Etratech's operating results are included within Gentherm's Automotive segment due to the concentration of product applications with the automotive, RV and marine industries.

-Automotive seat comfort systems include seat heaters, variable temperature Climate Control SeatsTM ("CCS") designed to provide individualized thermal comfort to automobile passengers, and integrated electronic components, such as blowers and electronic control units, that utilize our proprietary electronics technology .
+Automotive seat comfort systems include seat heaters, variable temperature Climate Control SeatsTM ("CCS") designed to provide individualized thermal comfort to automobile passengers, and integrated electronic components, such as advanced electronic controls and control systems, that utilize our proprietary electronics technology .
 Specialized automotive cable system products include ready-made wire harnesses and related wiring products.
 Automotive products include the automotive steering wheel heater, heated and cooled cup holder and thermal storage bin.
 Revenues from our non-automotive products include the heated and cooled mattress and furniture.

-Our automotive segment customers include light vehicle original equipment manufacturers ("OEMs"), commercial vehicle OEMs, and Tier 1 suppliers to the automotive OEMs, including automotive seat manufacturers.
+Our Automotive segment customers include light vehicle original equipment manufacturers ("OEMs"), commercial vehicle OEMs, and Tier 1 suppliers to the automotive OEMs, including automotive seat manufacturers.
 We also directly supply CCS and seat heaters to aftermarket seat distributors and installers.